Permafrost/TundraTN/README.md

     * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc.

+* #### tundra.tn.document.namespace:get

+  Returns the namespace declarations associated with the given Trading Networks document (bizdoc) in a format useful when parsing the content using `WmPublic/pub.xml:xmlStringToXMLNode` and `WmPublic/pub.xml:xmlNodeToDocument`.

+  Note that the special Trading Networks namespace prefix `prefix0`, which represents the default namespace, is automatically copied to Integration Server's default namespace prefix `ns`.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document to retrieve the namespace declarations from.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+  * Outputs:
+    * `$namespace` is an IData document containing the namespace declarations associated with the given `$bizdoc`, where the keys in the document are the namespace prefixes and the values are the namespace URIs.

 * #### tundra.tn.document:normalize

   Returns the given Trading Networks document (bizdoc) and its associated